 The Alto Adige Wine Summit – Live At The Witch Trials

 I recently attended the first Alto Adige Wine Summit, based in Bolzano, in Italy’s mountainous far north.
 Part of the activities included the most memorable wine event I’ve ever been to, the Wine in the Mountains tasting.
 It was in the Dolomites that tower over Bolzano, at over 2,000 metres.
 Outdoors, in the pure air; its stage the biggest mountain meadow in the Alps.
 Welcome to the Alpe di Siusi, known in German as the Seiser Alm.
 A wine tasting at 6,725 feet?
-Sounds Bonkers, I wasn’t going to miss that.
+Sounds Bonkers; I wasn’t going to miss that.
 So here I was, Live at the Witch Trials.

 Pop Quiz: what’s the hottest Italian City in Summer?
 Forget Palermo, Catania, Napoli or even Rome.
 It’s Bolzano, the capital of the Alto Adige, or Südtirol.
 The mercury will easily hit 40°C or more in July and August.
 It’s because Bolzano is low lying, sheltering under clear skies in the ravine of the river Adige.
 In contrast, December brings thick snow.
 Meanwhile, the valley floor appears to be one big apple orchard.
 Indeed, this region has 2% of the worlds total apple production.
 Strangely, olive trees happily co-exist with palms and alpine flora.

-Here, in the shadow of Sciliar mountain, was where people came for alpine herb treatments from wise women.
+Here, in the shadow of Sciliar mountain, people came for alpine herb treatments from wise women.
 As usual, their cures were witchcraft and the practitioner’s Witches.
 Charges against one particular Witch included the ability to turn into a squirrel.

-It seems appropriate that at the Wine Summit activities, the wineries were practising modern day witchcraft.
+It seems appropriate that at the Wine Summit activities, the wineries were practising modern-day witchcraft.
 In a sense, their spell-binding wines were on trial.

 About Alto Adige